ryancheley/ryancheley.com/content/musings/realign-the-ahl.md

 # Realignment

-With my rationale for the need for realignment of the way out of the way, let's get into the actual implementation of the realignment.
+With my rationale for the need for realignment of the way, let's get into the actual implementation of the realignment.

 I built a [Streamlit app](https://streamlit.io/) to see what a potential realignment would look like that can be found [here](https://ahl-realignment.streamlit.app/).